Our Rapid Rebate Program covers common energy- and demand-saving equipment for your business. For special equipment needs, there are Custom Rebates.

 - A full description of how the energy and demand savings were calculated.
 Please include formulas and any assumptions that were made.
 Use rated performance factors from ARI, ANSI, ASTM, ASHRAE or other recognized organizations when possible.
 It is up to you to present a convincing case for how energy savings should be estimated.

-- You complete your project installation within 120 days of application approval and notify us.
+- You complete your project installation within 120 days of application submission and notify us.
 You must provide a final, itemized invoice reflecting the true costs of purchasing and installing the energy-savings measure (including all materials, labor, and equipment discounts) as well as equipment serial numbers.
 If the installation does not occur within 120 days, you must request an extension.
 Extension approvals will be granted on a case-by-case basis.